RDACollectionsWG/ruby-collections-client/docs/MembersApi.md

 # **collections_id_members_mid_delete**
 > collections_id_members_mid_delete(id, mid)

 Remove a collection member item.
+A successful request returns an HTTP 200 response code wiht an empty response body.

 Removes a member item from a collection.
 The response may differ depending upon whether or not the  service features include support for asynchronous actions.